stalniy/casl/docs/_posts/2017-07-20-define-abilities.md

 can('read', 'Project', { active: true, ownerId: user.id })
 ```

-It is important to only use database columns for these conditions so it can be used for Fetching Records.
+It is important to only use database columns for these conditions so it can be used for [Fetching Records][fetching-records].

 You can use dot notation to define conditions on nested objects.
 Here the post can only be deleted if it does not have comments